viebel/blog.klipse.tech/_posts/2016-04-05-self-host-part-1.md

 ## Compilation

-Youc can also play with `compile-str`:
+You can also play with `compile-str`:
 <iframe frameborder="0" width="100%" height="300px"
     src=
     "http://app.klipse.tech/?cljs_in=(ns%20my.main%0A%20%20(%3Arequire%20%5Bcljs.js%20%3Aas%20cljs%5D))%0A%0A(cljs%2Fcompile-str%20(cljs%2Fempty-state)%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%22(ns%20my.user)%20(map%20inc%20%5B1%202%203%5D)%22%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%22%22%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%7B%3Aeval%20cljs%2Fjs-eval%7D%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20identity)&eval_only=1">